Research

 Research prepares students to be problem-solvers and innovators while also supporting the department's crosscutting areas of excellence.

 Both undergraduate and graduate students have the opportunity to do research alongside expert computer science faculty in the areas of distributed embedded systems, machine learning, data mining, and software engineering.
 Or, you can choose the interdisciplinary route, doing research beside faculty in various engineering disciplines.
-In fact, compsci graduate students often work in large group settings with faculty from departments across campus, examining advanced research problems in bioinformatics, homeland security, embedded systems, and virtual reality.
-Cooperation between students and faculty at this advanced level is a hallmark of the computer science research program.
+The computer science department at Missouri S&T makes use of both its own computer learning center (CLC) as well as university CLCs.
+The CLC contains a mix of Linux and Windows computing platform.
+Class sizes are kept small to facilitate student and faculty interactions.
+Research laboratories provide support for both undergraduate and graduate students.

 Explore our research areas